mferland/libzc/README.md

 TODO
 ----
 - Find the actual password when using the plaintext attack.
-- Stop relying on the external 'unzip' command.
 - Support for GPU bruteforce cracking.
 - Add basic mangling rules to dictionary attack.
 - Review library api, should be much simpler.